 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-While I work with a wide range of concerns my particular areas of interest include: relationship problems; family problems; bereavement/loss; parenting issues; single parenting; emotional abuse and neglect in childhood (developmental trauma); the creative process (working with creative block); emerging adulthood (18-30 years old) and relocation support.
+While I work with a wide range of concerns my particular areas of interest include: relationship problems; family problems; bereavement/loss; grief; the creative process; parenting issues; single parenting; emotional abuse and neglect in childhood (developmental trauma) emerging adulthood (18-30 years old) and relocation support.

 I offer a few low cost placements.

 The first session: The first session will last 50 minutes.
-The therapist and client will talk about what is is the client would like from therapy and whether therapy would be helpful.
-If the client and therapist decided to work together an agreement about time, frequency, length of therapy and payment will be established.
+We will talk about what is is you would like from therapy and whether therapy would be helpful.
+If we decide to work together an agreement about time, frequency, length of therapy and payment will be established.